cepthomas/example_plugin/README.md

 If you are developing more than one package at the same time, there are a couple of other things that need to happen.
 Instead of working directly on the fork and issuing a PR from there, you need to branch your fork for each plugin.
-To submit a branch, switch to it, run `ChannelRepositoryTools: Test Default Channel`, push, and PR.
+To submit a branch, switch to it, run `ChannelRepositoryTools: Test Default Channel`, commit, push, and PR per the Package Control instructions.

 Ref: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork